The Florida Principal Leadership Standards

-Effective school leaders demonstrate personal and professional behaviors consistent with quality practices in education and as a
+Effective school leaders demonstrate personal and professional behaviors consistent with quality practices in education and as a community leader.

 - Adheres to the Code of Ethics and the Principles of Professional Conduct for the Education Profession in Florida, pursuant to Rules 6B-1.001 and 6B-1.006, F.A.C.